Ayncor/docs/render-setup.md

 ## 3. Environments: one set of services per environment

-Render does not have “environments” like Railway.
+Render does not have built-in environments.
 You get **one set of services per environment** by creating separate services with clear names:

 - **Development:** identity-service-dev, core-service-dev, realtime-gateway-dev, relay-dev, identity-db-dev, core-db-dev, redis-dev
 - **Staging:** identity-service-staging, core-service-staging, etc.